neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 Place cells spike at specific locations within an environment {cite:p}`https://doi.org/10.1038/nature05601`.
 ```

-However, many neuron's aren’t so clearly tuned to specific environmental features and rather than thinking of single neurons as encoding variables it may be better to try to understand what information populations of neurons encode.
+However, many neuron's aren't so clearly tuned to specific environmental features and rather than thinking of single neurons as encoding variables it may be better to try to understand what information populations of neurons encode.

 This brings us onto our second approach which is **neural decoding**.